Belteshazzar89/sterlingcoleman/_pages/exploration/misinchinka-high-route/commentary/august-5.md

 The campground is a welcome respite and return to civilization, but it is weird to be thrown right back into society with other human beings after ten days alone.
 I didn't see another soul on the whole MHR, including the Murray Trail, and so my first interaction was stepping into a crowded Cafe 97.

-That was a shock, but a welcome one once I got a burger and fries I settled in.
+That was a shock, but a welcome one once I got a burger and fries and I settled in.
 BC Bus North stops here on Tuesday and Friday evenings on its way to Prince George, which was my backup plan.

 One final note: I wouldn't count on the staff at Azouzetta Lake to be of much help when it comes to your hike.
 I don't think they'll hold a resupply box for you, and I couldn't get ahold of them by phone.
 I received a hint that they are under new ownership and are raising prices, and I doubt they will be of much help for hikers coming through, which is a shame as they are pretty much the only option in that part of the Rocky Mountains.